HelloWorld0827/UBC-APSC160/README.md

 # UBC-APSC160

-This is a project that I did in APSC160 class
+These projects are what people do in APSC160 class

 Those projects are operatable in TinkerCad https://www.tinkercad.com/ using Arduino.